19ce074/My_Docs/terraform/terrform.md

 1) Run the `terraform init` command.
 To check the config file and initialize the working dir where the .tf file is located.
 2) Run the `terraform plan` command.
 It will show the actions that will be carried out.
 3) Run the `terraform apply` command to execute and create the resource.
+4) Run the `terraform show` command to see the details of the resource that we created.